Anti-diagonal matrix: Properties

 More precisely, the sign of the elementary product needed to calculate the determinant of an anti-diagonal matrix is related to whether the corresponding triangular number is even or odd.
-This is because the number of inversions in the permutation for the only nonzero signed elementary product of any n × n anti-diagonal matrix is always equal to the nth such number.
+This is because the number of inversions in the permutation for the only nonzero signed elementary product of an n × n anti-diagonal matrix is equal to the nth such number.